 - Personnel.
 Salaries, wages, and other related costs of personnel engaged in R&D should be expensed as incurred.

 - Purchased Intangibles.
 Expense the entire cost, unless the items have alternative future uses (in other R&D projects or otherwise), then capitalize and amortize.

 - Contract Services.
-The costs of services performed others in connection with the reporting company’s R&D should be expensed as incurred.
+The costs of services performed by others in connection with the reporting company’s R&D should be expensed as incurred.